solrudev/Ackpine/docs/guide/libsu.md

 Using the plugin
 ----------------

+!!! warning "Google Play"
+    This plugin uses hidden Android APIs.
+This may cause your app to fail app review on Google Play.
+Disable reporting information about SDK dependencies in `build.gradle.kts`:
+    ```
+    android {
+        dependenciesInfo {
+            includeInApk = false
+            includeInBundle = false
+        }
+    }
+    ```

 To apply the plugin to an install session, just add this to your install parameters configuration:

 === "Kotlin"